-Every top-tier MBA program is likely to offer students who are looking at traditional post-MBA careers—like management consulting and finance—with plenty of events where they can meet with recruiters from top firms like Bain, BCG, McKinsey, Morgan Stanley, and Goldman Sachs.
+Every top-tier MBA program is likely to offer students who are looking at traditional post-MBA careers—such as management consulting, tech, and finance—plenty of events where they can meet with recruiters from top firms like Bain, BCG, McKinsey, Morgan Stanley, and Goldman Sachs.

-Nothing can remove all of the stress of meeting representatives from the company that you’ve dreamed of working at for years, but there are steps you can take to reduce that stress.
+Nothing can entirely remove the stress of meeting representatives from the company that you’ve dreamed of working at for years, but there are steps you can take to reduce that stress.

 Just like networking events, do your research beforehand.
-Reach out to alumni of your MBA program who are working at your target firms and find out what they’re looking for in new recruits.
+Reach out to alumni of your MBA program who are working at your target firms and find out what hiring managers are looking for in new recruits.

 6. Navigating FOMO (Fear Of Missing Out)